-The Private Health Advocates that work with CHAI work exclusively for you and only you.
-Also referred to as Patient Advocates or Healthcare Navigators, are experts in navigating the Canadian healthcare system.
+The private Health Advocates that work with CHAI work exclusively for you and only you.
+Also referred to as Patient Advocates or Healthcare Navigators, we are experts in navigating the Canadian healthcare system.
 CHAI Health Advocates have no allegiance to a health region or insurance company.

 How long will I need the services of a CHAI Health Advocate?

 The length of service depends on your individual circumstances and overall health goals.

 - The initial assessment will help determine your immediate needs and your Health Care Advocate will help initiate a plan going forward.
 The complexity of your situation and the scope of your goals will determine the extent of your needs for education and support.

 - Most individuals require 5-10 hours of professional services following their initial consultation.
 Individuals with complex acute or chronic illnesses may utilize CHAI services on a recurring basis with monthly visits to review changes in conditions and treatments.

 - The plan for working with your CHAI Advocate is discussed and mutually agreed upon at the initial assessment and at each subsequent meeting.